openshift/training/beta-4-setup.md

         yum -y update

+**Note: temporary fix**
+1. Set a `sysctl` setting:

+        sysctl -w net.bridge.bridge-nf-call-iptables=0

+    This setting is required currently to enable things to talk over the SDN.
+It will soon be added to the installer.

 ### Docker Storage Setup (optional, recommended)
 **IMPORTANT:** The default docker storage configuration uses loopback devices and is not appropriate for production.
 Red Hat considers the dm.thinpooldev